dannyniu/SafeTypes2/docs/prog-manual.md

 `int (*)(s2obj_t *a, s2obj_t *b);`.
 It shall return less than 0 if a is ordered before b, and greater than 0 if ordered after, and 0 if a and b are equivalent in order.

+The `s2data_cmp` function is one such that is compatible with the prototype.
+It compares 2 data string byte-wise similar to `memcmp`, except when the shorter one is the prefix of the longer one, the shorter one is ordered before.

 ## 2.5. `s2ref_t`